thewasta/thewasta/README.md

 ### Hi there, I'm Schenier Lopez -- aka thewasta

 ## I'm a self-learning developer
-- 💼 Currently working on _Netberry Solutions S.L_
+- 💼 Currently working on _The Cocktail_
 - 🔭 Working on an API.
 - ✍🏽 Currently learning.
 - 👀 I want a new adventure.